Digital Echo Chambers and Erosion of Trust - Key Threats to the US Elections

 Misinformation and Influence Operations

-Similar identified accounts are being used in similar ways to target Volodymyr Zelenskyy, the President of Ukraine, and Maia Sandu, a Moldovan politician who has been President of Moldova since December 24, 2020, becoming the country's first female president in its history.
+Similar identified accounts are being used to target Volodymyr Zelenskyy, the President of Ukraine, and Maia Sandu, a Moldovan politician who has been President of Moldova since December 24, 2020, becoming the country's first female president.

-Analysts are warning of a “large-scale hybrid war” by foreign adversaries against Moldova - as it moves toward a presidential election (Sunday, October 20, 2024), during which a referendum on future relations with the European Union will also be held.
+Analysts warned of a “large-scale hybrid war” by foreign adversaries against Moldova - as it moved toward a presidential election (Sunday, October 20, 2024), during which a referendum on future relations with the European Union was held.
 Notably, the Telegram account designed to discredit Moldova’s incumbent president, Maia Sandu, who supports the country’s integration with Europe, appeared one month before the referendum.
 “It’s unprecedented in terms of complexity,” says Ana Revenco, Moldova’s former interior minister, now in charge of the country’s new Center for Strategic Communication and Combating Disinformation.
 Similar activities have also been identified on TikTok and other social media platforms.
 “This shows us our collective vulnerability,” she says.

-Resecurity has observed notable activity of a similar nature originating from the Vkontakte (VK) social network.
-Our team has assigned the codename "Psy Ops, Inc." to this activity, which is the name of one of the accounts identified earlier that was involved in planting such content online.
+Resecurity has observed similar activity from the Vkontakte (VK) social network.
+Our team has assigned this activity the codename "Psy Ops, Inc.", which is the name of one of the accounts identified earlier that planted such content online.

 Resecurity identified several clusters of accounts with patterns of a 'troll factory' that promotes negative content against the U.S. and EU leadership via VK, written in various languages including French, Finnish, German, Dutch, and Italian.

-The content is mixed with geopolitical narratives of an antisemitic nature, which should clearly violate the existing Terms and Conditions of the network.
+The content is mixed with geopolitical narratives of an antisemitic nature, which should violate the network's existing Terms and Conditions.
 The accounts remain active and constantly release updates, which may highlight the organized effort to produce such content and make it available online.
 A month ago, the United States Department of Justice charged threat actors working for a foreign state-controlled media outlet in a $10 million scheme to create and distribute content to U.S. audiences with hidden Russian government messaging.

 Significance